Baghlan: History

-Baghlan grew as an urban centre in the 1930s as a result of a new road from Kabul across the Kunduz River.
+Baghlan grew as an urban center in the 1930s as a result of a new road from Kabul across the Kunduz River.

 Baghlan was the capital of the defunct Qataghan Province of northeastern Afghanistan, prior to the controversial 1964 dissolution.

 The capital of Baghlan province was officially transferred to the city of Puli Khumri from the central city of Baghlan.
 This transition occurred during the 1980s under the influence of Sayed Mansur Naderi, son of Sayed Kayan, who held significant military and political power at the time.
 The relocation aimed to enhance public access to administrative offices, leveraging Puli Khumri's strategic location along the Kabul-Mazar highway.
-The cabinet of Dr. Najibullah, led by Sultan Ali Keshtmand, initially proposed this move through declaration number 492 on March 1, 1989.
-It was subsequently formalized by Dr. Najibullah through decree number 1603 on March 9, 1989.
+The cabinet of Mohammad Najibullah, led by Sultan Ali Keshtmand, initially proposed this move through declaration number 492 on March 1, 1989.
+It was subsequently formalized by Najibullah through decree number 1603 on March 9, 1989.

+On 6 November 2007, a suicide bombing targeted a sugar factory in Baghlan during a visit by members of the National Assembly of Afghanistan.
+Up to 100 people have been reported killed, including six legislators.
+One of the victims that was killed was Hajji Muhmmad Arif Zarif an MP from the Kabul province.

 Climate

 With an influence from the local steppe climate, Baghlan features a cold semi-arid climate (BSk) under the Köppen climate classification.
 The average temperature in Baghlan is 15.8 °C, while the annual precipitation averages 284 mm.

 July is the hottest month of the year with an average temperature of 28.3 °C. The coldest month January has an average temperature of 3.0 °C.